NOAA-EMC/UPP/docs/AddNewVariable.rst

        <scale>3.0</scale>
      </param>

 9. Add the new variable to the /EMC_post/parm/postcntrl_gfs.xml file, which lists all fields and levels you wish to output for GRIB2.
-Remake the /EMC_post/parm/postxconfig-NT-GFS.txt file, which is read by UPP and contains the information from the xml.
+Remake the /EMC_post/parm/postxconfig-NT-GFS.txt file (as described in the section :ref:`Creating the Flat Text File`), which is read by UPP and contains the information from the xml.
-    - See the User’s guide on steps for creating the text control file

    User procedure
     - Add as: